RandyBaeza/Caso-1-Diseno-de-software/README.md

 Choice:
 EsLint
--Why: The standard for identifying and fixing problems in JavaScript/TypeScript code.
+- Why: The standard for identifying and fixing problems in JavaScript/TypeScript code.
--Alternatives considered: TSLint: Discarded in favor of ESLint with TypeScript support.
+- Alternatives considered: TSLint: Discarded in favor of ESLint with TypeScript support.

 Choice:
 Prettier
--Why: Automatically formats code on save, eliminating all debates over code style.
+- Why: Automatically formats code on save, eliminating all debates over code style.
--Alternatives considered: None.
+- Alternatives considered: None.

+---

+---

 # N-Layer Architecture Design

 This document outlines a clean, maintainable layered architecture for the 20minCoach frontend.

----

 ## 1. Detailed Layer Design